thephpleague/url/4.0/url/properties.md

 ### Does the URL uses the standard port ?

-If the standard port defined for a specific scheme is used it will be remove from the URL object and any of its representation.
+If the standard port defined for a specific scheme is used it will be remove from the URL string or array representations.
 The `Url::hasStandardPort` tells you whether you are using or not the standard port for a given scheme.

 - If **no scheme** is set, the method returns `false`.
 - If **no port** is set the method will return `true`.